PrannavP/node-ts-starter-2025/README.md

 - The project uses strict TypeScript settings (`strict: true`) and `esModuleInterop`.
 - If you change the Prisma schema, run `npx prisma generate` and appropriate migration commands.

-## README improvements in this update

-- Fixed command blocks so they are shown with proper fenced code blocks for `cmd` (Windows) and `jsonc` where appropriate.
-- Clarified the TypeScript `rootDir` issue and provided an explicit `tsconfig` snippet.
-- Reworded feature bullets for clarity.

 ## Try it — quick commands

 Install dependencies: